 Platinum hair is having a moment.
-But for those that aren’t blessed with white blond hair naturally, achieving and maintaining this bold color choice can take some effort and time.
-Fresh from the salon your locks are wonderfully white, but a few weeks in your platinum hair color fades and is starting to look brassy and dull.
+But for those that aren’t blessed with white blonde hair naturally, achieving and maintaining this bold color choice can take some effort and time.
+Fresh from the salon your locks are wonderfully white, but a few weeks in, your platinum hair color fades and starts to look brassy and dull.
+Environmental factors like chlorine wreak havoc on hair–and can even alter its pristine color from platinum to green!
 Fortunately, with a few tips, tricks and precisely-picked products, you can keep your platinum hair vibrant, brilliant and bold – sending any brassy, yellow tones right down the drain.

 What should I know if I want to learn how to get platinum hair?